 The training program offers 2 full time appointments working across 2 campuses:

 - Caulfield Hospital for the chronic pain service

 - The Alfred for acute pain, cancer pain and complex pain inpatients

-Trainees participate in the teaching program run jointly by accredited FPM centres in Melbourne (usually Thursday afternoons from 4pm).
-There are regular onsite pain education activities and library access.
+Trainees can participate in the FPM trainees tutorials run jointly by Pain training centres in Melbourne (usually Thursday afternoons from 4pm).
+There are also regular onsite pain education activities, grand rounds and library access.

 After hours commitment

-The Fellow is not expected to participate in after-hours rosters.
-Training will occur "in hours" and is the priority activity.
-One session (half a day) can be made available, if desired, for practice in The Alfred or Caulfield Hospital, in the primary specialty field of the trainee (for example a rehabilitation medicine outpatient clinic, or an anaesthetic list).
+The Fellow is not expected to participate in after-hours rosters, although a half day round every 4 weeks occurs on Saturday mornings.
+Training occurs "in business hours" and is the priority activity.
+One session (a half a day) can be made available, if desired, for practice in The Alfred or Caulfield Hospital, in the primary specialty field of the trainee (for example a rehabilitation medicine outpatient clinic, or an anaesthetic list).

 Remuneration is according to the Victorian HMO Award.

 - Registration as a medical practitioner with the Australian Health Practitioners Registration Agency(APRHA)